We prevent eviction & homelessness in the Treasure Valley.

 Explore our services.

-Jesse Tree’s Tenant Resource Center offers essential support for tenants, including practical tips for avoiding eviction, education on Idaho’s eviction process, referrals to local resources, and various downloadable materials.
-Jesse Tree’s Tenant Resource Center is mostly staffed by volunteers.
+• Jesse Tree’s Tenant Resource Center offers essential support for tenants, including practical tips for avoiding eviction, education on Idaho’s eviction process, referrals to local resources, and various downloadable materials.
+Jesse Tree’s Tenant Resource Center is primarily staffed by volunteers.
 Find out more about how the Tenant Resource Center can help here.

-Jesse Tree offers tenants in eviction court with guidance and support during the court process.
-This includes providing one-time rental assistance, helping tenants understand their rights, mediating agreements with landlords, and offering resources.
+• Jesse Tree offers tenants in eviction court with guidance and support during the court process.
+This includes providing limited rental assistance, helping tenants understand their rights, mediating agreements with landlords, and offering resources.
 Jesse Tree maintains a close partnership with Ada County Court and is involved in every case.
 In Canyon County, Jesse Tree offers pre-court mediation services.
 Learn more here.

 Why Prevention?